ryanbethel/e-components/README.md

 Many changes to come.
 Some components have been changed to take advantage of Enhance features.
 For instance M- uses many element styles (i.e. button).
-This version uses a custom element wrapper for many of those (i.e. `<e-button>`), but because Enhance expands the element you don't need to author the button inside e-button.
+This version uses a custom element wrapper for many of those (i.e. `<hf-button>`), but because Enhance expands the element you don't need to author the button inside hf-button.

 ## Opinions
 - Use attributes to handle state.
 Enhance includes application state in the form of `state.store`, but this should be reserved for applications.
 These components do not expect or use the store.
 This makes them more flexible in other environments where only Enhance SSR is used (including Enahance SSR WASM).